friedunit/weatherData/README.md

 -I want to move away from Google Maps, maybe to open street map or MapBox.
 -Several front-end CSS styling would make everything look much better.
 Right now it has a simple "dark mode" feel.
--Better management of API keys needs to be done with exception handling for too many requests -The layers need to be adjusted.
-ClimaCell layers look better than openWeatherMap.
-Legends need to be implemented for the different layers.
--More weather data including moon phase and tides should be added.
+-Better management of API keys needs to be done with exception handling for too many requests -More weather data including moon phase and tides should be added.
 -The ability to enter a city instead of just a zipcode should be added as well.
 -Right now its set to work in the US, worldwide capability should be added